lsst-dm/dmtn-056/design.rst

         :param DatasetRef ref: a :ref:`DatasetRef` that identifies the :ref:`Dataset`.

-        :returns: a :py:class:`Dataset` instance
+        :returns: a :py:class:`DatasetHandle` instance

         .. todo::

-            I've changed this to return a :py:class:`Dataset`, since that aggregates the things we need it to return.
+            I've changed this to return a :py:class:`DatasetHandle`, since that aggregates the things we need it to return.
-            It also provides a way to get a `:py:class:`Dataset` instance for an existing :ref:`Dataset`.
+            It also provides a way to get a `:py:class:`DatasetHandle` instance for an existing :ref:`Dataset`.
             But now we need to update any operations and code snippets that use the old interface.
             We also can't use this to get the DatasetMetatype from a DatasetRef, but that's okay, because we should be able to get that directly from the DatasetRef itself.